pblischak/HyDe/docs/input_files.rst

 The main data files for running HyDe are (1) the DNA sequences and (2) the map of sampled individuals to their respective taxa/OTUs.
 Examples of these files can be found in the ``test/`` and ``examples/`` directories within the main HyDe folder.
 Below we describe each file in more detail.
+If you installed HyDe from PyPI and do not have a clone of the GitHub repository, these files can be viewed `here <https://github.com/pblischak/HyDe>`__.

 Sequence Data
 -------------